Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 G. R. Derzhavin.
 God.
 1784

-Adjectives in the truncated form pre-temporal, born have a clear coloring of the high style, which is confirmed by high topic, concluded in the name -God.
+Adjectives in the truncated form, pre-temporary, born, have a clear connotation of high style, which is confirmed high topic, contained in the name -God.

-.The evil fury in my heart gnaws in confusion,
+.The evil fury in my heart is gnawing in confusion,

 The universe is trembling now;

-A giant sweeps mountains into the sky, -
+The giant places mountains in the sky, -

 Open the door to Jupiter.

-The adjective constrained in a truncated form fucks the high style of the ode.
+The adjective cramped in the truncated form fucks the high style of ode.

 A. P. Sumarokov.
 Epigram.
 My brother was a player.
 1755

-The truncated form is disgusting and has the function of rhythmizing the verse.
+The truncated form has the function of rhythmizing the verse.

 Full forms of adjectives:

-.The master's son is also, although he eats sweeter
+.The Lord is also a son, although he eats sweeter

-That he will put a whole regiment of people at stake.
+That he would put a whole regiment of people on the line.

 A. P. Sumarokov.
 Satire.
 About nobility.
 1771

-The adjective master is in full form and has a neutral stylistic coloring.
+The adjective master is in its full form and has a neutral stylistic connotation.

-.Some call this grief natural, and some supernatural.
+.Some call this grief natural, and some call it supernatural.

 A. P. Sumarokov.
 A letter about some contagious disease.
 1759